-- 1. Read these Instructions.

-- 2. Keep these Instructions.

-- 3. Heed all Warnings.

-- 4. Follow all Instructions.

-- 5. Do not use this apparatus near water.

-- 6. Clean only with a dry cloth.

-- 7. Do not block any ventilation openings.
-Install in accordance with the manufacturer's instructions.

-- 8. Do not install near any heat sources such as radiators, heat registers, stoves or other apparatus (including amplifiers) that produce heat.

-- 9. Do not defeat the safety purpose of the polarized or grounding type plug.
+- 1. Read these Instructions. - 2.
+Keep these Instructions. - 3.
+Heed all Warnings and adhere to all applicable, local codes. - 4.
+Follow all Instructions. - 5.
+Do not use this apparatus near water or submerge the apparatus in water or liquids. - 6.
+Clean only with a dry cloth. - 7.
+Do not block any ventilation openings.
+Install in accordance with these instructions. - 8.
+Dust, fibres or other airborne particle can be drawn into the apparatus via the cooling fans.
+Such factors causing the apparatus to fail will invalidate the warranty. - 9.
+Do not install near any heat sources such as radiators, heat registers, stoves or other apparatus (including amplifiers) that produce heat. - 10.
+Do not defeat the safety purpose of the polarized or grounding type plug.
 A polarized plug has two blades with one wider than the other.
 A grounding type plug has two blades and a third grounding prong.
 The wide blade or the third prong are provided for your safety.
-When the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet..

-- 10. Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus.

-- 11. Only use attachments/accessories specified by the manufacturer.

-Use only with the cart, stand, tripod, bracket or table specified by the manufacturer or sold with the apparatus, when a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over.

-- 13. Unplug this apparatus during lightning storms or when unused for long periods of time. - 14.
+When the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet. - 11.
+Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - 12.
+Only use attachments/accessories specified by the manufacturer. - 13.
+Use only with the cart, stand, tripod, bracket or table specified by the manufacturer or sold with the apparatus, when a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over. - 14.
+Unplug this apparatus during lightning storms or when unused for long periods of time. - 15.
 Refer all servicing to qualified service personnel.
-Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped.
+Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 16.
+Do not use any aerosol spray, cleaner, disinfectant or fumigant on, near or into the apparatus at any time. - 17.
+Consult a licensed, professional engineer when any doubt or questions arise regarding a physical equipment installation.